sharekey/meteor-react-native/README.md

 ## Package Interface

-To ensure that MeteorRN companion packages use the same versions of external packages like AsyncStorage as the core, `@meteorrn/core` provides a package interface, where companion packages can access certain packages.
+To ensure that MeteorRN companion packages use the same versions of external packages like KeyStorage as the core, `@meteorrn/core` provides a package interface, where companion packages can access certain packages.
 Currently, package interface returns an object with the following properties:

-- AsyncStorage
+- KeyStorage

 ### Differences from Meteor Core to Note: